shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-legacy-insertion-order.md

 ### Your details

-This section contains the details of the person or organization that is purchasing ads on Xandr.
-The "Buyer Name" will be automatically filled in with the name of the Xandr client.
+This section contains the details of the person or organization that is purchasing ads on Microsoft Advertising.
+The "Buyer Name" will be automatically filled in with the name of the Microsoft Advertising client.
 You should enter the contact details for the person or team who can best answer any  questions about political advertising on this insertion order.

 ### Political organization details